psaia/allwrite-docs/README.md

 # user/shell so allwrite can connect.
 curl https://raw.githubusercontent.com/LevInteractive/allwrite-docs/master/creds.example.sh > creds

 # Configure.
+Make sure these variables are correct.
 vim creds

-# Put the vars in your shell.
+# Load the variables.
 source creds

-# Authenticate with google Drive.
-You'll be prompted to click a link and copy
-# and paste a code back in the terminal.
-allwrite setup

 # Run the server.
 You'll eventually want to run this in the background and use
 # something like nginx to create a reverse proxy.